One Rank, One Pension: 2015

-Malik meets Misra and briefs him on his discussions with the representatives of the Indian Ex Servicemen Movement (IESM).
+Malik met Misra and briefed him on his discussions with the representatives of the Indian Ex Servicemen Movement (IESM).
 At this meeting, according to Gen Malik, Misra gave the ‘final stand of the Govt’ after speaking with Prime Minister and Arun Jaitley, the Finance Minister.
 The attempt at last minute mediation to enable the PM to make the OROP announcement on Independence day broke down on the issues of the government's new definition of OROP and date of implementation of OROP.

 General S F Rodrigues, former COAS, and Admirals L Ramdas, Arun Prakash and Sureesh Mehta, former Chiefs of Naval Staff, wrote an open letter to President Pranab Mukherjee, Supreme Commander of the Armed Forces.
-The letter was ignored, the President did not respond to the letter.